 Jewish Family and Children’s Services – JFCS provides the highest quality, research-based social services designed to strengthen individuals, strengthen families, and strengthen community.
 JFCS supports Parents Place, which offers consultation, counseling and education about everything to do with raising children – from infancy to young adulthood.
-There is a Parents Place in Palo Alto and one in San Mateo.

 18 Doors – 18 Doors supports multi-faith families all over the Bay Area interested in exploring Jewish life.

 Contemporary Jewish Museum – This treasure of a museum in located in San Francisco and has wonderful programming, including art-making and gallery tours for young families on Sundays.

 The Jewish Community Federation – The Jewish Community Federation and Endowment Fund is a philanthropic catalyst, connecting Bay Area Jews – of all ages, backgrounds, and perspectives – to the power we have as a community to improve the world.
 The Jewish Baby Network is funded by a generous grant from the Jewish Community Federation.